domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 In each of these cases, an object with the properties of `name` and `age` is returned.

-Up until this point though, it may seem as if function constructors are a bit mysterious.
-We called the function with the `new` keyword, and like magic, an object was created and returned to us.
+Up until this point though, it may seem as if constructor functions are a bit mysterious.
+We called the function with the `new` keyword, and out of no where, an object was created and returned to us.
 Let's try to clarify what is happening under the hood so we can understand this better.

-## Understanding Function Constructors
+## Understanding Constructor Functions

-The magic of function constructors happens when we use the `new` keyword.
+The magic of constructor functions happens when we use the `new` keyword.
 Without the `new` keyword, then the function is a ordinary function.
 But, when we call a function with the `new` keyword, the following things happen automatically:

 1. A new, blank object is created
 2. `this` is set to refer to the newly created object